SaadAhmed1122/gatsby-starter-foundation/src/content/pages/index.md

 slug: /
 title: SAAD AHMED
 tagline: Android App Developer
-featuredImage: /assets/image.png
+featuredImage: /assets/picsart_11-05-10.03.54.jpg
 cta:
   ctaText: Know more
   ctaLink: /about
 ---
-He is a award winning gaming graphic designer, based in sunny side of California.
-Working as Principal designer at Bethesda
+Saad Ahmed is a android developer with one year experience and gradud